yzerlaut/pv-sst-dendrites/README.md

 ## Usage/Setup

-- Part A) relies on the Allen Institute
+- Part A) relies on the Allen Institute datasets